 How do I become a member?

-Individuals become members of the Canadian Seed Growers’ Association (CSGA) by sending in an Application for Crop Inspection and Membership in the Canadian Seed Growers’ Association and paying the applicable $200 membership fee.
-Membership in the CSGA is for a one year duration and must be renewed annually.
+Individuals become members of the Canadian Seed Growers’ Association (CSGA) by sending in an Application for Seed Crop Certification and an Application for Membership in the Canadian Seed Growers’ Association and paying the applicable $240 membership fee for the first person on an account, and $25 membership fee for each additional person on a group account Membership in the CSGA is for a one year duration and must be renewed annually.

 What are the benefits of membership?

 In addition to providing seed crop certification services, a CSGA membership provides:

 We keep you connected